 When exiting the vehicle, the air suspension will automatically lower the vehicle to its lowest height to provide easier exit.
 You may hear a buzz or click from the air suspension system when the ignition is turned off.
 The air suspension system will stay active for 40 minutes after the ignition is turned off to accommodate any load changes.
 (The air compressor may run when the vehicle is off; this is normal.)

-The air suspension shut-off switch is located behind two access panels on the left rear quarter trim panel, near the liftgate.
-To remove the first panel, turn the control counterclockwise and remove the panel.
+The air suspension shut-off switch is located behind an access panel on the left rear quarter trim panel, near the liftgate.
+To remove the panel, turn the control counterclockwise.